Online computer games for seniors

 Social media is a great place for seniors to connect with their family and friends online.
 Currently, Facebook is the most popular social media platform for seniors.
 With photos of the people you love, groups that allow you to connect with people who have common interests, and entertaining videos, Facebook is a great place for seniors to find social connection.
 For more information on using Facebook, check out our guide to social media for seniors.

 Lifelong learners are in luck: many universities allow seniors to audit classes for free or for a low cost, as long as there is room in the class.
-If you aren’t able to find an online course that interests you at your university of choice, you might look into some other options like Coursera, which offers online courses from higher education institutions.
+If you aren’t able to find an online course that interests you at your university of choice, you might look into some other options like Coursera.
+Coursera offers online courses from higher education institutions.
 Or explore Academic Earth, which has a library of free courses and lectures offered by universities like Yale and Oxford.
 You can also go on an online trip with Road Scholar and learn about places all over the world.
 They offer a mix of free and paid courses and trips you can take all from the comfort of your home.

 Audiobooks and podcasts